 ½ teaspoon coconut vinegar (if you can’t find coconut vinegar, substitute with ½ teaspoon apple cider vinegar so the total is 1 teaspoon apple cider vinegar)

 ½ cup + 1 Tablespoons + 1 teaspoon (115 grams) cocoa butter, melted

-2 Tablespoons canola oil, safflower oil or sunflower oil
+2 Tablespoons canola oil, light olive oil or rice bran oil

 ¼ vanilla bean (or ¾ teaspoon vanilla extract)